 It may be raining, but you and your dog can still enjoy a walk

-Happy new year!
-We just had several winter rainstorms, so this topic is fresh on my mind.
+We just had rain, so this topic is fresh on my mind.

 I find walking a dog in the rain invigorating.
 We're moving along through the neighborhood, passing shiny wet plants and bright colors, and everything smells so clean and good.

 And pooch is happy to be taking in all the great rainy smells.
 Halfway through, a dog will looked up at me with a big beaming gaze that says “I’m having so much fun!"
 That warms my heart.

 Note that dogs have a great technique to shed excess rain: shaking.
 Be prepared for that spontaneous pause your pooch will take to shake.